Relational electromagnetism and the electromagnetic force: Discussion

 In this relational approach, electromagnetic interactions manifest themselves in any reference system as waves of speed $C$, refuting the idea that this is incompatible with classical space-time.
 But then, what do we need to drop to accept this theory?
-The answer is clear: analogy must be trusted no more that Maxwell did: \begin{quote} ``...It appears to me, however, that while we derive great advantage from the recognition of the many analogies between the electric current and a current of material fluid, we must carefully avoid making any assumption not warranted by experimental evidence, and that there is, as yet, no experimental evidence to shew whether the electric current is really a current of a material substance, or a double current, or whether its velocity is great or small as measured in feet per second.'' \citep[{[574],}][]{maxw73} \end{quote} The electromagnetic interaction does not support an analogy with matter without the resource of introducing absolute space and attributing properties to the space or, alternatively, to propose material-like carriers of interactions.
-The alternative goes back to Maxwell in his closing of his treatise, objecting the Göttingen school of thought: \begin{quote} ``But in all of these theories the question naturally occurs: -- If something is transmitted from one particle to another at a distance, what is its condition after it has left the one particle and before it has reached the other ?
-If this something is the potential energy of the two particles, as in Neumann's theory, how are we to conceive this energy as existing in a point of space, coinciding neither with the one particle nor with the other ?'' \citep[{[866]}][]{maxw73} \end{quote} The paragraph shows Maxwell's need to represent interactions in terms of analogies with matter.
-Since bodies have a place in the (always subjective) space, the paragraph assumes, without saying it, that we should consider interactions (an abstract concept) in terms of the more accessible (intuitive) idea of bodies.
-Because bodies, not interactions, have a place in space.
+The answer is clear: analogy must be trusted no more that Maxwell did: \begin{quote} ``...It appears to me, however, that while we derive great advantage from the recognition of the many analogies between the electric current and a current of material fluid, we must carefully avoid making any assumption not warranted by experimental evidence, and that there is, as yet, no experimental evidence to shew whether the electric current is really a current of a material substance, or a double current, or whether its velocity is great or small as measured in feet per second.'' \citep[{[574],}][]{maxw73} \end{quote} The conflict between the Göttingen and Berlin schools illustrates a radical difference in the conception of science.
+When physics left the safe waters of mechanics to penetrate the phenomena that develop inside matter, the Göttingen school was prepared to resign the matter-space idealisation, as proposed by Faraday and Lorenz, maintaining the tradition initiated by Leibniz and Newton that demands science not to introduce physical hypotheses.
+The Berlin school struggled to preserve the matter-space idealisation, introducing metaphysical entities such as the ether or a body-like carrier of interactions, whose ultimate function is to facilitate analogical thinking.
+When we separate action from matter we need a form to propagate the action of a material entity at distance.
+In contrast, when action and matter form a duality as proposed by Faraday we do not need the ether or action carriers but our intuitive view of the material world is shaken.
+While a social decision on this matter has been taken, the voice of Faraday haunts us from the past: ``we ought to remember that it, in such cases, becomes a prejudice, and inevitably interferes, more or less, with a clear-sighted judgement'' \citep[p.285]{fara44}.